Fresh Pasta

 Method

-Refrigerate in airtight container or on parchment paper on a shallow tray
+Refrigerate in airtight container or on parchment paper, or store uncovered on a wooden board to allow slight air drying

 Duration